bernedom/bernedom.github.io/_posts/2018-09-11-james-bond-package.md

 What makes James Bond also very similar to how a proper agile team operates is that he works with a certain empowerement.
 007 does not need to call his boss M to ask permission to fly aorund the world to sneak into the villains lair.
 He just does it and gets the necessary backing from his superiors.
 Of course there are a few mission constraints, such as not making the whole affair public, but within these boundaries James Bond retains the full authority over *how* his mission is executed.

-All this sounds very much familiar to how we want our agile teams to solve the problems we face during product development. pl

 # The James Bond Package

-James Bond is:
+All this sounds very much familiar to how we want our agile teams to solve the problems we face during product development.
+And if we look a bit closer we see that James Bond is:
  * Well trained and educated
  * Motivated
  * Works autonomous